Why do I Get Dizzy?

 Dizziness can be a different sensation for different people, it is actually a term used often to describe two different feelings.
 The feeling of a spinning room or vertigo and the feeling that you’re about to pass out or lightheadedness.
-These two sensations can greatly narrow down the actual cause of your symptom.
+These two sensations can help to narrow down the actual cause of your symptom.

-Lightheadedness is feeling like you’re about to faint (presyncope).
-You may feel as though your head is weightless but you don’t get the feeling that the room is spinning.
+Lightheadedness, is feeling like you’re about to faint (presyncope).
+2) You may feel as though your head is weightless but you don’t get the feeling that the room is spinning.
 Most of the time, feeling lightheaded goes away after a while, lying or sitting down can often fix the problem.
-The most common reason of lightheadedness is a temporary shortage of blood or oxygen to the brain due to a sudden drop in blood pressure like getting out of bed too quickly, dehydration from vomiting, diarrhea, or fever, and getting out of breath from working out.
+The most common reason for lightheadedness is a temporary shortage of blood or oxygen to the brain due to a sudden drop in blood pressure like getting out of bed too quickly, dehydration from vomiting, diarrhea, or fever, and getting out of breath from working out.

-Vertigo is the sensation that you or the room is spinning, sometimes you feel off-balance, falling, or swaying.
+Vertigo, is the sensation that you or the room is spinning, sometimes you feel off-balance, falling, or swaying.
 This is mostly the case with motion sickness, migraines, and middle ear disorders that alter your sense of balance.
 Vertigo can be accompanied by nausea, vomiting, sweating, or difficulty standing/walking.2)http://www.webmd.com/brain/tc/dizziness-lightheadedness-and-vertigo-topic-overview

 Possible Causes of Dizziness